 MA Pavilion at Summer Fancy Food Show – MA Vendors Largest to Date

-Sixty-three Massachusetts food and related businesses exhibited at the 2015 International Summer Fancy Food Show in New York City, June 28 – 30, at the Jacob Javits Center in New York City.
+Sixty-five Massachusetts food and related businesses exhibited at the 2017 International Summer Fancy Food Show in New York City, June 25 – 27, at the Jacob Javits Center in New York City.
 These small to medium sized businesses met new customers and developed sales from the mostly independent retail buyers in attendance including farm stand operators looking to add Massachusetts value-added products to their inventory.
-The Massachusetts Pavilion, organized by MDAR, featured products from 26 Bay State food businesses and with a waiting list, was the largest Pavilion to date.
-There were 12 first time MA exhibitors.
+The Massachusetts Pavilion, organized by MDAR, featured products from 32 Bay State food businesses and with a waiting list, was the largest Pavilion to date.
 These businesses play crucial roles as part of the state’s food system.
 Whenever it makes sense, MDAR works to make local connections to supply ingredients to these businesses, or for start-ups, work with shared use kitchens across the state.
-Complete report and list of vendors here.
+Details here.

 SHARED USE KITCHEN SPACE